PanicStation.org

 Short answer

-Don’t go to a private place.
-First, verify it’s really them using a different method (like calling their known number).
-If you can’t verify quickly, treat it as unsafe and pause.
+Do not go to a private place.
+First, verify it is really them using a different route, such as calling a number you already had for them.
+If you cannot verify quickly, treat the meet-up as unsafe and pause.

 Do not do these things

-• Don’t go “just to check” if the meet-up is in a secluded spot, someone’s home, a car, or anywhere you can’t easily leave.
+• Do not go “just to check” if the meet-up is in a secluded spot, someone’s home, a car, a car park, or anywhere you cannot easily leave.

-• Don’t argue, threaten, or accuse them in the chat while you’re still unsure who you’re talking to.
+• Do not argue, threaten, or accuse them in the chat while you are still unsure who you are talking to.

 What to do now

-1. Create a safety pause (2 minutes).
-Put the phone down, breathe, and decide: no private meet-up until verified.
-Urgency is a common pressure tactic.
+1. Create a safety pause.
+Put the phone down briefly and decide: no private meet-up until the person has been verified.
+Urgency can be used to push you into acting before you think.

-2. Verify identity “out of band” (use a different route than the message).
+2. Verify identity using a different route from the message.

-• If they don’t answer, try a video call or message them on a different app/platform you’ve used with them before.
+• If they do not answer, try a video call or message them on a different app or platform you have used with them before.

-3. If they claim an emergency, offer safer help instead of meeting.
+3. If they claim there is an emergency, offer safer help instead of meeting privately.

 • Say you can call them, call someone close to them, or call emergency services on their behalf.

-• If you have a genuine reason to think they’re at immediate risk, call 999.
-If it’s concerning but not immediate danger, call 101 for advice about a welfare concern.
+• If you have a genuine reason to think someone is in immediate danger, call 999.

-• Bring someone with you or ask a friend to be nearby and on-call.
+• Bring someone with you or ask a trusted person to be nearby and reachable.

 5. Set up a simple safety net before you leave home.

-• Tell one trusted person: who you’re meeting, where, and when you’ll check in.
+• Tell one trusted person who you are meeting, where, and when you will check in.

-• Share live location with that trusted person (not the person asking you to meet) if you’re going.
+• Share live location with that trusted person, not with the person asking you to meet.

-6. If you feel unsafe while out, prioritise leaving over explaining.
+6. If you feel unsafe while out, leave rather than explain.

 • Walk into a staffed venue and tell staff you feel unsafe and need help getting home.

-• In some participating venues (often advertised in the venue), you may be able to ask staff for “Angela” as a code-phrase to signal you need help.
-If they don’t recognise it, simply say you feel unsafe and need assistance.
+• In some participating venues, you may be able to ask staff for “Angela” as a code phrase to signal that you need help.
+If they do not recognise it, simply say you feel unsafe and need assistance.

-7. If you can’t talk safely in an emergency call, use the Silent Solution.
+7. If you need emergency help but cannot speak safely, use the Silent Solution.

-• Call 999.
-If you’re prompted and can’t speak, follow the instructions and press 55 on a mobile to be put through to police.
+• If prompted and you cannot speak, press 55 on a mobile to be put through to police.

-8. If the message looks like a scam or account takeover, do the minimum needed for safety.
+8. If the message looks like a scam or account takeover, do only what is needed for safety now.

 What can wait

-• You do not need to decide right now whether to confront them, block them, or “figure out why” the message felt off.
+• You do not need to decide right now whether to confront them, block them, or work out why the message felt off.

 • You do not need to keep replying.
 Silence is allowed while you verify.

-• You do not need to investigate thoroughly (long back-and-forth, “proof” demands) before making the safe choice: no private meet-up.
+• You do not need to investigate thoroughly before making the safe choice: no private meet-up.

 Important reassurance

 Feeling uneasy is enough reason to slow everything down.
-If this is truly a friend in need, a safer plan (call/video/public place/bring someone) still helps them.
-If it’s not really them, slowing down can prevent you walking into danger.
+If this is truly a friend in need, a safer plan can still help them.
+If it is not really them, slowing down can stop you walking into danger.

 Scope note